 Employing some of the talented people we support at Person Centered Care Services is one of the first steps to being a disability ally, and we thank you for your taking that initiative.
 To begin the hiring process, please contact:

 Our partnerships are based on shared values, interests and a passion for social good.
 Organizations that possess these qualities are ones that we establish a working partnership with.
 From organizational campaigns to innovating how we create opportunities for people with disabilities, our official partners help us leave a mark on the lives of people and communities we serve with their annual contributions.

 Some of our partners include:

-If you are interested in becoming an official partner, please complete the form here.
+If you are interested in becoming an official partner, please complete the “General” form here.

 You are on the right track to being an active ally to people with disabilities if you are asking about how to raise awareness.
 When you sign up for our Disability Ally Initiative, a training offered to people and organizations in the community on how to better work with and support people with disabilities, we provide you with the tools to begin cultivating an inclusive community, from more than one perspective.

-Please let us know if you are interested in introducing the Disability Ally Initiative to your employees, hosting, or funding the initiative by completing the form here.
+Please let us know if you are interested in introducing the Disability Ally Initiative training to your employees by submitting a request form here.

 Yes.
 Spreading awareness and educating the people in the communities we work on how to become disability allies is at the heart of what we do.
-Please fill out the form here and we will respond as soon as possible.
+Please submit a request form here and we will respond as soon as possible.